-SBT777101 is supplied cryopreserved in bags.
+SBT777101 is supplied in cryopreserved bags.
 The product must remain frozen and should only be thawed when required for administration.
 As soon as the product is completely thawed, SBT777101 will be administered to the patient intravenously.

-Please refer to the clinical protocol and the Investigational Product Manual for specific instructions on handling, thawing and administration of SBT777101.
+Please refer to the clinical protocols and the Investigational Product Manual for specific instructions on handling, thawing and administration of SBT777101.